 Two main types of flu virus affect humans: influenza A and influenza B. Most cases occur during a well-defined flu season every year, starting in early December and petering out in April, with a definite peak from mid-January through early February.
 If you’re ill during the mid-summer, it’s unlikely that you have the flu.

 Many people who catch the flu will be unaware of how they got it and who may have infected them.
 The virus is spread by droplet infection, so may have been the man who sneezed next to you in the grocery store, or perhaps it was the kid with the cough who sat in front of you at the football game.
 Sometimes it sweeps through a school, workplace, or family, leaving in its wake a slew of sick people.

 Do I Have the Flu?
-These Symptoms Will Tip You Off
+Common Symptoms of the Flu

 If you have been exposed to a flu virus, it can take one to four days for symptoms to show themselves.
 You may start by feeling a little under the weather, or you may wake up one morning feeling like you’ve been hit by a truck.

 Once you’ve contracted a flu virus, you may develop some of the following symptoms or—if you’re really unfortunate—all of them.
 Here are eight signs of the flu: